-Basic Programming Programming For Battery Type
+Programming For Battery Type

-The MC-614 features selectable programs for the following battery technologies; Standard Flooded (FSb), Deep Cycle Flooded (FdC), gel (gEL), AGM (AgL), Optima (OPS), as well as a factory default program (UFP) and a program for systems with voltage sensitive halogen equipment (HAL).
-Programming can be done whenever the regulator is active.
-System voltage must be greater than 12.5V for programming changes to be saved.
+The MC-612-DUAL features selectable programs for the following battery technologies; Standard Flooded (FSb), Deep Cycle Flooded (FdC), gel (gEL), AGM (AgL), Optima (OPS), as well as a factory default program (UFP) and a program for systems with voltage sensitive halogen equipment (HAL).
+Programming can be accomplished whenever the regulator is activated.
+System voltage must be greater than 12.5V for programming changes to take place.